Kozea/CairoSVG/test/README.rst

 ``generate.py`` in the ``resources`` folder that can do that again if you have FontForge installed on your system.

+The version of cairo needed to make these tests work perfectly is 1.12.2.

 You need these fonts to be installed to get pixel-by-pixel equivalent images in the tests: